 “Ramsey strives to be a good neighbor to all residents in the area — families, citizens, businesses and most certainly Macalester,” Stewart Downey wrote in an email to The Mac Weekly.
 “There are Mac students who tutor at Ramsey, Mac students use the school’s green space, and Ramsey has used space at Mac.
 There is a good partnership between both the school and college and it will continue.”

-Editor’s note: When this article Toya Stewart Downey’s name was misspelled.
+Editor’s note: In the original publication of this article, Toya Stewart Downey’s name was misspelled.